|

 · Life of Jesus

-· Church Administration (not a major course)
+· Church Administration (counts as 1/2 course)

-· Comparative Religions (not a major course)
+· Comparative Religions (counts as 1/2 course)

-The student
+Thesis: The student

-must submit a Thesis of 450 words or more with
+must submit a Thesis of 750 words or more with

 a $100.00 fee for the Doctor of Metaphysics (Ms.D.)

-Degree; a Thesis of 650 words or more with a $150.00 fee for
+Degree; a Thesis of 1000 words or more with a $150.00 fee for

 the Doctor of Divinity (D.D.)
 Degree; and a Thesis of

-1000 words or more with a fee of $175.00 for the Philosopher
+1400 words or more with a fee of $200.00 for the Philosopher

 After students complete the related course requirements, we mail them the appropriate Certificate or Diploma.
-Students who graduate from a degree program also receive a lapel pin with the school logo.

 Note: Persons